 Teachers use the White Rose premium subscription to inform the planning of daily lessons; these provide high-quality, structured lessons which meet the 3 aims of the curriculum (fluency, reasoning and problem-solving), as well as resources that follow and support the mastery approach.
-With covid's impact on children's education, we also use the ready to progress materials from NCETM and White Rose to help teacher's prioritse key areas of learning.
-To further supplement the teaching of maths, teachers may also use Nrich, NCETM and Gareth Metcalfe resources.
+With covid's impact on children's education, we also use the ready to progress materials from NCETM to help teacher's prioritise key areas of learning.